AlliG02/FlightBookerApp/README.md

 # FlightBookingApp ✈️

 A simple terminal-based flight booking system written in C++ with SQLite.
 Users can list available flights, book a seat, check their bookings, and cancel them.
-Great for showcasing basic CRUD operations and DB integration.

 ## Tech